-Most people use the terms “studying” and “learning” interchangeably.
+Most people use the terms “study” and “learn” interchangeably.
 But they’re not synonymous.
 There are key differences between the two.
-And knowing the difference between learning and studying a foreign language will help you reach fluency faster.
+And knowing the difference between how you learn or study a foreign language will help you reach fluency faster.

 Both have a role to play in your language learning efforts.
 But truly successful language learners tend to put more effort into learning and less effort into studying.
 If this sounds familiar to you, it’s because these ideas are not new.
 They’ve been around a while.
 In fact, Stephen Krashen developed them.

 Study or Learn?
 Let an Expert Answer

 Stephen Krashen, a highly regarded linguist, college professor, author, and lecturer, studied non-English and bilingual learning for more than 20 years.
 He recorded his findings in several books and close to 500 papers.

 By the time I encountered Krashen’s work, I was pretty advanced in my own language learning journey.
 I’d formed about 90 percent of my teaching method, and Krashen’s theories helped reinforce the decisions I’d made about the optimal way to learn a language.

 Krashen is quick to point out that everybody has learned at least one language: their native tongue.
 The way toddlers learn to talk inspired Krashen and what motivates them to do so.
 Speaking understandably isn’t their objective.
 Their goal is to make sense of their environments, classify everyday objects, and understand the relationships among the people in their lives.

 They absorbing language long before they say their first words.
 Talking is just a byproduct of making friends in daycare or wanting a cup of juice.
 Grammar lessons and rote recitation play no role in their language-acquisition process.
 Krashen insists that people of all ages can acquire foreign languages just that organically.